Vai al contenuto

 Decisions before execution

 Execution is the easy part.
-The hard part is reaching the decision that makes execution possible, and bringing stakeholders to that decision with the same conviction.
+The hard part is reaching the decision that makes execution possible, and bringing the people who actually decide to the same conviction.

 Context before tools